History of the Jews in Białystok: Polish People's Republic

 The first politically motivated request for recognition of Jewish nationality and permission to travel to Israel "to fight the Arabs" was sent to the relevant authorities on June 8, 1967 from a student of the Witold Szer High School of Engineering.
 A significant part of the Białystok post-migration emigration did not reach Israel.
-They chose Sweden, Denmark or France, as well as Australia and the USA.
+They chose Sweden, Denmark or France, as well as Australia and the United States.